Jeffrey Kang

 Jeffrey Kang, or Kang Jingwei (康敬伟, born February 6, 1970), is a Chinese billionaire entrepreneur.
 He is the founder and CEO of the Shenzhen-based Cogobuy Group, the largest corporate procurement e-commerce platform for IC components in China with worldwide sales and distribution.

 Early and personal life

-Kang was born in the Chongqing on 6 February 1970.
-He has two children with his wife Nan Ji and currently resides with his family in Overseas Chinese Town (OCT), Shenzhen, Guangdong.
+Kang was born in Chongqing on 6 February 1970.
+He has two children with his wife Nan Ji and resides with his family in Overseas Chinese Town (OCT), Shenzhen, Guangdong.

 In July 1991 Kang received a Bachelor of Science degree in Electrical Engineering from South China University of Technology in Guangzhou, Guangdong.

 In 2006, Kang was ranked among the richest people in China by Forbes, with a net worth of CN¥17 billion.
 In 2015, he joined the ranks of The World's Billionaires defined in USD terms by Forbes at age 45.
 Kang's total calculated executive compensation listed in his firm's annual accounts for 2014 was CN¥2,933,000 (c.
 US$500,000).